MelissaData/MelissaUpdater/README.md

 #### File
 * Interface
     ```
-    ./MelissaUpdater file -n "mdPhoneNET.dll" -r "RELEASE_VERSION" -l "REPLACE_WITH_LICENSE_STRING" -o "WINDOWS" -c "NET" -a "ANY" -y "INTERFACE" -t "/YOUR/PATH/TO/DIRECTORY"
+    ./MelissaUpdater file -n "mdPhone_cSharpCode.cs" -r "RELEASE_VERSION" -l "REPLACE_WITH_LICENSE_STRING" -o "ANY" -c "NET" -a "ANY" -y "INTERFACE" -t "/YOUR/PATH/TO/DIRECTORY"
     ```

     Download to a working directory:
     ```
-    ./MelissaUpdater file -n "mdPhoneNET.dll" -r "RELEASE_VERSION" -l "REPLACE_WITH_LICENSE_STRING" -o "WINDOWS" -c "NET" -a "ANY" -y "INTERFACE" -t "/YOUR/PATH/TO/DIRECTORY" -w "/YOUR/PATH/TO/WORKING/DIRECTORY"
+    ./MelissaUpdater file -n "mdPhone_cSharpCode.cs" -r "RELEASE_VERSION" -l "REPLACE_WITH_LICENSE_STRING" -o "ANY" -c "NET" -a "ANY" -y "INTERFACE" -t "/YOUR/PATH/TO/DIRECTORY" -w "/YOUR/PATH/TO/WORKING/DIRECTORY"
     ```